DrayNeur/f-forensic/README.md

 # f**k forensic
 Explanations on how to be invisible from digital forensic experts

+/!\ Methods, tools or knowledge is missing so this readme will change.

 #### This project is not affiliated with anyone, all the tools shown here are for education purpose only (with the objective of understanding how digital forensic work)
 # Summary
 1. [Summary](#summary)